Flameblade375/Text-based-Adventure-Game-Source-Code/README.md

 - `help [number]`: Show the list of commands.
 If a number is provided, show that many commands; put 0 to print all the commands.
 - `drop [item]`: Drop an item into the room you are in.
+- `look [anything]`: Look around the room you are currently in.
+You can enter anything after the `look` command, but you must enter something, because of how I handle commands

 ## Contributing